The Chaotic Side of Learning: Keeping High School Seniors From Falling Asleep

 Teachers know that’s a brave and admirable decision.
 Barber was originally inspired to enter the profession by her own high school English teacher, Mrs. Roby, who gave Barber blunt advice: education is changing.
 Be realistic.
 Teaching is not easy.
 “However, she did say if I chose to do this, I should do it with all of my heart.”
 Barber keeps teaching because she believes “the next generation is misunderstood and they not only deserve an ally but also someone to speak up and speak out for them.”

 That’s the perfect sentiment necessary to teach seniors: be optimistic, realistic, pragmatic.
 Seniors—perhaps because of their inherent skepticism—need to feel like their teachers genuinely care about them.
 Barber begins the year with her AP Literature seniors by writing a letter to them, in which she introduces herself and the class.
 Students then introduce themselves in a letter, while also reflecting on “Good Bones” by Maggie Smith, “Summer Day” by Mary Oliver, or “Boyhood” by Billy Collins.
 I like that; it gets kids thinking that poetry can be a way to help them articulate their views of the world, and themselves.
-As the year progresses, Barber keeps her classroom “anything but routine.”
+As the year progresses, Barber keeps her classroom “anything but routine.”“Investing in the next generation on a daily basis is a privilege—not a burden—and one teachers should not take lightly.”

 On any given day, students “piece together poems line by line, speed date books (complete with chocolate and candles on Valentine’s Day), make black out poetry, analyze film and art, condense Hamlet to 50 lines, annotate books through SnapChat, read and write blogs shared with other students nationally, write poetry, participate in Twitter chats, Skype with authors and poets, create Sketch Notes to review novels, and learn about embedding quotes through ice cream and sprinkles.”
 Barber loves the “chaotic, messy, and loud side of learning” (she wonders if her classroom placement at the end of the hall was a tactical decision).